-- Direct local impacts on biodiversity at the site of specific planned assets and biodiversity impacts in the immediate surroundings, within the area of influence of the planned asset. - Onshore windfarms, solar panels on land, heat installations and pipelines, in which Eneco has operational control.
-In the situation of joint operations, Eneco endeavours to involve its partner to realise the biodiversity ambition, but will at least realise the biodiversity objective related to its financial interest in the entity concerned. - Eneco's biodiversity ambition is evaluated for species and habitats within the ecological scope of environmental impact analyses. - Impact drivers limited to land use change (including habitat fragmentation, collision risk for bat and bird populations, habitat loss and degradation or obstruction of flight paths, etc.), as these by far put the greatest pressure on biodiversity at site level. - Construction phase (access roads, platforms, and the transport of material), operational phase (including maintenance and anything necessary to make the energy asset run properly) and decommissioning phase (access roads, platforms, and the transport of material).
+- Direct local impacts on biodiversity at the site of specific planned assets and biodiversity impacts in the immediate surroundings, within the area of influence of the planned asset. - Assets included in the scope are assets with operational control, with land use changes and if an investment decision (DG3 decision or Financial Investment Decision (FID)) takes place in the current financial year, including onshore wind farms, onshore solar panels, large-scale batteries, heat plants and pipelines, shore power plants, renewable gas generation facilities. - Eneco's biodiversity ambition is evaluated for species and habitats within the ecological scope of environmental impact analyses. - Impact drivers limited to land use change (including habitat fragmentation, collision risk for bat and bird populations, habitat loss and degradation or obstruction of flight paths, etc.), as these by far put the greatest pressure on biodiversity at site level. - Construction phase (access roads, platforms, and the transport of material), operational phase (including maintenance and anything necessary to make the energy asset run properly) and decommissioning phase (access roads, platforms, and the transport of material).